adityaramesh/svhn_experiments/README.md

   - The model and optimization state that achieved the best validation error.
   - A CSV file containing the training scores.
   - A CSV file containing the validation scores.

-For example, to train the 5x5 model with the baseline configuration, type

-	th source/drivers/svhn_5x5_baseline.lua -task replace -model 5x5_baseline -device 1

 ## How Driver Scripts Work